data-creative/gtfs-meta/README.md

 A [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs/) data and metadata manager for ActiveRecord.

-Extracts feed data, manages feed versions, and extends the feed specification to include feed metadata.

 ## Installation

 Add this line to your application's Gemfile: